Freight Shipping from Hartford to Kansas City

 How much does it cost to ship freight from Hartford to Kansas City?

-Full truckload (FTL) rates from Hartford, CT to Kansas City, MO currently range from $3,253-$4,009 for a standard dry van load over the 1,513-mile route.
+Full truckload (FTL) rates from Hartford, CT to Kansas City, MO currently range $3,253-$4,009 (roughly $2.16-$2.67 per mile over 1,513 miles).
 LTL shipments typically cost $1,032-$1,686 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Hartford to Kansas City?